-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Plastron Acquisition Corp.
-II. as of December 31, 2008 and 2007, and the results of its operations and cash flows for the years then ended and from inception (January 24, 2006) through December 31, 2008 in conformity with U.S. generally accepted accounting principles.
+In our opinion, based on our audit, the financial statements referred to above present fairly, in all material respects, the financial position of Plastron Acquisition Corp II (A Development Stage Company) as of December 31, 2009 and 2008, and the results of its operations and cash flows for the years then ended and from inception (January 24, 2006) through December 31, 2009 in conformity with accounting principles generally accepted in the United States.

-The accompanying financial statements have been prepared assuming the Company will continue as a going concern.
-As discussed in Note 1 to the financial statements, the Company has suffered recurring losses from operations, which raise substantial doubt about its ability to continue as a going concern.
-Management's plans in regard to these matters are also described in Note 1.
+The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
+As discussed in Note 1 to the financial statements, the Company has suffered losses from operations and current liabilities exceed current assets, all of which raise substantial doubt about its ability to continue as a going concern.
+Management's plans in regards to these matters are also described in Note 1.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.